therealryanbonham/badnest/info.md

 - Tested with a single thermostat, I have no other devices to test with
 - Camera integration is untested by me
 - Nest could change their webapp api at any time, making this defunct

-- Thermostat presets don't work (Eco, Away)
+## Configuration

+The camera's region is one of `us` or `eu` depending on your region.
+If you're not in the US or EU, you should be able to add your two-character country code, and it should work.

-## Example configuration.yaml - When you're not using the Google Auth Login
+### Example configuration.yaml - When you're not using the Google Auth Login

 ```yaml
 badnest: